AhnieP/FMCG-Breweries-Market-Profit-Analysis/README.md

 **SQL + Power BI Data Analytics Project Report**

 ## 🧩 Project Overview
-A comprehensive data analysis for a fictional Fast-Moving Consumer Goods (FMCG) company operating across Anglophone and Francophone West African countries.
+A comprehensive data analysis for a Fast-Moving Consumer Goods (FMCG) company operating across Anglophone and Francophone West African countries.
 It investigates key profitability metrics, product consumption trends, and regional preferences over a three-year period to guide strategic decision-making.

 ## 🎯 Objective
 The goal is to uncover insights into sales performance, brand preferences, territory-based profitability, and consumption patterns across countries and regions.
 This analysis helps regional managers and brand leads make data-driven decisions, especially for targeted promotions and profit maximization.